A picture of Svínafellsjökull glacier a part of a Vatnajökull National Park day tour option.

 Option 4: combine the glacier lagoons with Skaftafell

-Vatnajökull National Park might be massive, but getting from westerly Skaftafell to the glacier lagoons further east is a piece of cake thanks to the ring road that connects them.
+You might think that a Vatnajökull National Park day tour is not an option due to how massive the park is, but getting from westerly Skaftafell to the glacier lagoons further east is a piece of cake thanks to the ring road that connects them.
 This means it’s easily doable to spend the morning at Fjallsárlón and the afternoon at Skaftafell or vice versa as journey times average about 35 minutes between the two car parks.

 At Skaftafell, the signature hike is the trail that leads up to Svartifoss, a magnificent waterfall flanked by hexagonal basalt columns.
 This natural amphitheatre is a splendid reward for those who lace up their boots for the 3km roundtrip walk.
 Allow about an hour and a half.
 Close by, you might also choose to sign up for a horse riding tour through the bucolic coastal meadows in front of the glacier.
 You’ll ford small creeks and learn how to pull off a tölt, the fifth gait that’s unique to Icelandic horses.